OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

 .. note::

-  The example uses the natural earth dataset, which is already installed on the live dvd at :file:`~/data/natural_earth2` (a short cut to :file:`/usr/local/share/data/natural_earth2`).
+  The example uses the natural earth dataset, which is already on OSGeoLive at :file:`~/data/natural_earth2` (a short cut to :file:`/usr/local/share/data/natural_earth2`).

 Each object in a MapFile starts with its name (for example **MAP**) and ends